danielurdaneta/Pewlett-Hackard-Analysis/README.md

 WHERE (de.to_date = '9999-01-01') AND (e.birth_date BETWEEN '1965-01-01' AND '1965-12-31')
 ORDER BY e.emp_no;
 ```
+From this query we can extract the following information:

-In this table are 1549 employees, with this insight the company's management is able to make decision about the nature of the mentoring program they want to set
+1- In this table are 1549 employees, with this insight the company's management is able to make decision about the nature of the mentoring program they want to set

 ## Summary

+- How many roles will need to be filled as the "silver tsunami" begins to make an impact?

+Adding up the employees of all departments, we can see there is 90,398 employees about to retire.

+- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+There are 1,549 employees eligibles for the mentoring program and 90,398 employees about to retire, assuming that 100% of all elegible employees accept to enter the mentoring program it would be 58 employees per mentor, which may not be enough.

 For further insight we can evaluate the following questions: